 - Satanic and/or occult symbols on schoolwork, clothes, personal belongings.

-- Attitudes of extreme isolationism, hatred, vengeance, and personal destructive power,
+- Attitudes of extreme isolationism, hatred, vengeance, and personal destructive power, all seemingly without remorse.

 - Obsession with death, violence, evil, the mysterious, and the occult.

 - Concurrent drug, alcohol, and sexual activity.